shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 System tape contains compiler and some rudimentary billing software.
 This is our first notion of an operating system.

+During this time, architecture and instruction sets are constantly changing as researchers are figuring out to making computer faster.
+Developers are programming in assembly language (as compilers waste time).
+Thus, they were not compatible with each other.

 The presence of the main and auxiliary computers (I/O) fills up space.
 IBM realizes that this is a barrier for small institution.
 They create a set of 3 computers that is fundamentally the same.

-During this
+The 3 machine have the same architecture (but with difference performace).
+Now, we have compatibility.
+This drives adoption of computers and standardization.

+Eventually, computers become fast enough that one person running one program does not maximize the resource use.

+MIT produces an opearting system which allows many users to submit their programs (using terminals/IO) --> Bell Labs.

+Development runs poorly --> Bell Labs quits.

 Later, we will see the minituraization of computers with the invention of transistors.